UnknownSuperficialNight/RustyCOV/README.md

 A command-line tool for automatically finding and embedding album covers in audio files.
 This tool integrates with the COV website to discover covers, supports multiple file formats, and provides options for image optimisations.

+> [!WARNING]
+> This tool can remove images from your music files, so backup anything you really care about or test on a small sample of files first.

 ## Showcase Album folder mode
 [![Watch the video](https://img.youtube.com/vi/JHLt1CdCWuk/maxresdefault.jpg)](https://youtu.be/JHLt1CdCWuk)